About the UTC

 The Loughborough UTC is widely recognised as a world leading research centre and focusses on the complex aerodynamic processes occurring within gas turbine combustion systems and other related engine components.
 It provides enhanced knowledge of the fundamental physics, the development of new and innovative methodologies and is supported by state-of-the-art computational and experimental facilities.
 Ultimately the research enables Rolls-Royce plc. (and the UK aero engine industry) to develop new and improved technologies for gas turbines engines that will meet future economic and environmental targets.

-2017 marked the start of construction work on the new multi-million pound National Centre in Combustion and Aerothermal Technology, a project supported by Government and Industry.
+2017 marked the start of construction work on the new multi-million pound National Centre for Combustion and Aerothermal Technology, a project supported by Government and Industry.
 The National Centre will put Loughborough at the heart of UK aerospace engineering and technology development.
 It will focus on the development of future low emission aerospace combustion systems that will reduce the environmental impact of aircraft.
 Rolls-Royce will be a lead partner in the project, building on the existing relationship between Loughborough University and Rolls-Royce.
 The Centre will allow industrial problem-owners to visit and work closely with academic researchers to ensure that new technologies are translated from theory to practice as quickly and as efficiently as possible.
 It will also become a training ground for current and future aerospace engineers in a critical skill area for the UK.
-It is expected that the Centre will be operational in 2019.
+The Centre is set to become operational in 2020.